Buyers Dos And Don’ts

 DO shop for home insurance before finalizing an Agreement of Purchase and Sale.
-If you wait until the last minute, you will be rushed in finding insurance.
+If you wait until the last minute, you may be rushing to find insurance.
 Allow time to shop around and get the best deal.

 DON’T let emotion blind reason.
 Buying a home is an exciting time and is usually an emotional decision.
 It is important that those emotions be validated by facts and reason.
-An experienced agent will help to remove the emotion from the negotiating process and provide you with the information you need to make the right decisions
+An experienced REALTOR® will help to remove the emotion from the negotiating process and provide you with the information you need to make the right decisions.

 DON’T ever sign documents without reading them.
 Do not wait until the last minute before reading the documents; there probably will not be time.
 Try to get copies of all documents early on in your home search so that you can peruse them at your leisure.
 It is also important that you understand what you are signing- make sure your REALTOR® explains the fine points of the Agreement!